cuspaceflight/bamboo/README.md

 `pip install cusfbamboo`

-## Documentation
+## Documentation and Paper
-Made using Sphinx, available at: https://cuspaceflight.github.io/bamboo/
+Documentation available at:
+https://cuspaceflight.github.io/bamboo/

+A paper on Bamboo was presented at the Space Propulsion 2022 conference, and can be found [here](https://www.researchgate.net/publication/361074094_Development_Of_An_Open_Source_Modelling_Package_For_Regeneratively_Cooled_Engines).

 ## Validation